top of page

 Here is one quote from the Bible: "By myself I have sworn; my mouth has uttered in all integrity a word that will not be revoked; before me every knee will bow; by me every tongue will swear."

-15. Who fought over the dead body of Moses?
+16. Who fought over the dead body of Moses?

 a.
-The devil and the archangel Michael.
+The devil fought with the archangel Michael.

 b.
-Moses' siblings Aaron and Miriam.
+Moses' siblings, Aaron and Miriam.

 c.
 Joshua and Aaron.

 a.
-The devil and the archangel Michael.
+The devil is mentioned alongside the archangel Michael.

 "But even the archangel Michael, when he was disputing with the devil about the body of Moses, did not himself dare to condemn him for slander but said, The Lord rebuke you!”

-Jude 1:9.
+Jude 1:9

-16. What did Jesus do on the Sabbath that upset the Pharisees?
+17. What did Jesus do on the Sabbath that upset the Pharisees?

 b.
 He healed the withered hand of a man who was in the synagogue.

-Matthew 12:8-13.
+Matthew 12:8-13

 a.
 Excellent.